-- 1. If the specified clock interval is parametric, this value is returned. - 2.
-Otherwise the start value of the variable specifying the interval is returned. - 3.
+1. If the specified clock interval is a parameter expression, this value is returned.

+- 2. Otherwise the start value of the variable specifying the interval is returned. - 3.
 For an event clock the additional startInterval argument to the event clock constructor is returned.